 The team at Commonwealth Law Group loves to give back to our community in any way we can.
 Whether we are awarding a scholarship to a deserving student or sponsoring a local event for a good cause, our team truly enjoys being active members of our community.
 Below are some of the ways we’ve given back to the community recently.

-Thank you to all of our applicants for applying for this year’s Pursuing A Positive Impact Scholarship.
+Commonwealth Law Group is excited to once again be offering the Pursuing A Positive Impact Scholarship.
 This scholarship was started to recognize and reward students in our country that go out of their way to make their communities a better place.
 Each year, we award one lucky recipient a $3,000 scholarship to be used to help further their education.
-For more information about this year’s scholarship winner, visit our scholarship winner’s page.
+For more information about this year’s scholarship, visit our scholarship page.